wormhole-foundation/wormhole-docs/learn/messaging/ntt/ntt-overview.md

 The Native Token Transfers Framework is highly customizable and ideal for applications such as a DeFi governance token deployed across multiple chains, which seeks to achieve fungible multichain liquidity and direct integration into governance processes.

-- **Mechanism** - can entirely utilize a burn and mint mechanism or can be paired for a hub and spoke model
+- **Mechanism** - can entirely utilize a burn-and-mint mechanism or can be paired for a hub-and-spoke model
 - **Security** - fully configurable rate limiting, pausing, access control, and threshold attestations.
 Integrated with the Global Accountant
 - **Contract ownership** - retain ownership and upgrade authority of token contracts on each chain
 - **Token contracts** - native contracts owned by your protocol governance